getinstancemz/listingtools/README.md

 ```

 ### output.php
-Given the source directory and a listing number collate the listing and write to standard output
+Given the source directory and a listing number, collate the listing and write to standard output

 ```
 output.php <srcdir> <listingno>